What is LIV?

 VR Rig Hierarchy

-The LIV Unity SDK is interested in only two GameObjects, your HMD camera & "Stage".
+The LIV Unity SDK is interested in only two GameObjects: the HMD Camera and the XR Origin.

 HMD Camera